self-actuated/docs.actuated.com/docs/faq.md

 ## What kind of machines do I need for the agent?

-You'll need either: a bare-metal host (your own machine, Hetzner Dedicated, Equinix Metal, etc), or a VM that supports nested virtualisation such as those provided by OpenStack, GCP, DigitalOcean, Azure, or VMware.
+You'll need either: a bare-metal host (your own machine, Hetzner Dedicated, etc), or a VM that supports nested virtualisation such as those provided by OpenStack, GCP, DigitalOcean, Azure, or VMware.

 See also: [Provision a Server section](/provision-server)